GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 There are some products without Terraform support.
 Do not include those products in Terraform samples.

-#### No Variables
+#### No global variables

+Don't include global Terraform variables (`var.VARIABLE_NAME`).

+Global variables become part of the API exposed via Terraform.
-Don't include Terraform variables (`var.VARIABLE_NAME`).
-Variables enabling users to use Terraform samples not as snippets but as direct module references.
-Disabling the avenue of customization reduces the risk so that users don't take accidental dependency.
+Therefore, global variables help enable users to use Terraform samples not as snippets but as direct module references.
+By disallowing global variables, we disable this avenue of customization.
+This reduces the risk of users developing code that is accidentally dependent on our samples.

-Instead, hard code the resource names and attribute values.
+Instead of including global variables, hard code the resource names and parameter values.

-In some cases, [locals](#locals) are allowed.
+In some cases, [local variables](#locals) are allowed.

-#### Locals {#locals}
+#### Local variables {#locals}

+Unlike global veriables, local variables are allowed in Terraform samples because local variables are an internal implementation and therefore aren't part of the API exposed via Terraform.

 Use local variables to reuse a common string 3 or more times that is not accessible as a resource reference.